gandlafbtc/cashu-newuser-faq/README.md

 <h3>Q: How do I make a backup?</h3>

 A: In Nutstash, on the Settings page.
-In Cashu.me (Heidi,try this out)

 <h3>Q: Why can't I restore my cashu.me backup into Nutstash? </h3>